 1970 should have been the climax of the protest movement against the continuation of Security Pact with the US and the Vietnam War.
 But it proved to be an anti-climax and the depoliticization of young people and whole society started.
 While the student movement lost its supporters, residual small radical groups lost their ties with the real life.
 1970 was the year of the World Expo in Osaka, and despite the oil shock in 1973 and the following economic difficulties, Japanese people came to enjoy the unprecedented wealth.

-Keiko Fuji symbolized the atmosphere shared by the young people who participated in the lost movement.
-She was an extremely beautiful girl wearing a black pantaloon suits and holding a white guitar in her hands and started to recite in "Dreams bloom at night" her painful past.
-It was said that she changed "enka" from "songs for performance" into "songs of grudge".
+Keiko Fuji (1951 -2013) symbolized the atmosphere shared by the young people who participated in the lost movement.
+She was an extremely beautiful girl and made her debut wearing a black pantaloon suits and holding a white guitar in her hands.
+Her million-seller hit song "Dreams bloom at night" sounded as if she through the song related her painful past.
+It was said that she changed "enka" from "songs for performance" into "songs of bitterness".

 A year before Keiko Fuji's debut Carmen Maki sang a sorrowful song "Occasionally as a child without mother", whose text was written by Shuji Terayama, the founder of the underground theater movement.

 However, in retrospective I cannot but say that their songs represented the last cry from the impoverished and downtrodden time.
 After the 1970s people in Japan started to enjoy the result of economic growth and the traditional minor pentatonic music was gradually losing its social background.

 The most outstanding phenomenon in the 1970s popular song world was the boom of idol singers.
 Certainly "idol singers" existed since the 1960s.
 However, in the 1970s the TV era started and good-looking boys and girls became the mainstream among popular song singers.
 Idols were systematically produced by the music industry.